 A lack of classification may be a challenge for producers, but it represents a real opportunity for consumers.
 “Bordeaux today is so different to the Bordeaux I first came to 25 or 30 years ago.
 With a relatively small amount of money, you can get great wines these days,” says Max.
 “The techniques and costs of production are roughly the same between Montagne and St Emilion, but St Emilion is by default more expensive.
 If you buy your wine from somebody on the ‘wrong’ side of the appellation, you’re getting a bargain.
 Very often, these wines are comparable to classified growths, at a fraction of the price.”

-Our Wine Director, Mark Pardoe MW, picks out four favourites from our range of lesser-known Bordeaux estates
+Our Wine Director, Mark Pardoe MW, picks out three favourites from our range of lesser-known Bordeaux estates

 2016 Ch.
 Teyssier, Montagne-St Emilion